 Robin John Simmons

-Wallis, SwitzerlandSwitzerland I trained with the Carringtions (1969-71).
+Wallis, SwitzerlandSwitzerland I trained with the Carringtons (1969-71).
 Since then I have been continuously giving individual lessons.
-In 1982 I began training teachers and this continues today.
+Simultaneously I was privately studying T’ai Chi.
+In 1982 I began training AT teachers.
 Since I learnt the Dart Procedures from Walter Carrington when training with him, I have been continuously working with them and incorporate aspects of what Dart discovered in almost every Alexander lesson I give.
-I have also written a complete set of summaries of Alexander\\\\\\\’s four books (The Gold Dust in the Writings of F.M.
+I have also written a complete set of summaries of Alexander’s four books (The Gold Dust in the Writings of F.M.
 Alexander) which has been well received.
 In 2018, Mouritz published my book The Evolution of Movement which not only shows how to practice the Dart Procedures but also how the Procedures are grounded in the Alexander Technique.

 New Mexico, USAUSA Robyn has been studying Alexander’s Work since 1975, being first introduced to it as a young professional performing artist.
 She is the Founding Director of the Contemporary Alexander School, offering self-paced, non-residential teacher training programs in Santa Fe, NM, Portland, OR, & NYC, and in satellite cities throughout North America; as well as Co-Director of the Alexander Alliance International, offering workshops, teacher training, and post-graduate studies throughout Europe and Asia.
 Robyn is also the Creator of Living in a BodyTM, a Professional Body Mapping Certification Course translated into 6 languages and taught worldwide.